-Description Prerequisite Capability Policy Comments Activation Trusted path authentication enabled.
-Not applicable in Level 2 Allow Enable Disable SO can configure the policy to enable the authentication data provided via the PED trusted path to be cached in the module, allowing all subsequent access to the partition, after the first login, to be done on the basis of challenge - response validation alone. configuration.
-Disallow Disable PED trusted path authentication is required for every access to the partition.
-Auto-activation Trusted path authentication enabled.
-Not applicable in Level 2 configuration.
-Allow Enable Disable SO can configure the policy to enable the activation data to be stored on the appliance server in encrypted form, allowing the partition to resume its authentication state after a re-start.
+Description Prerequisite Capability SA PCI Policy Comments Auto-activation Trusted path authentication enabled Allow Enable Disable SO can configure the policy to enable the activation data to be stored on the appliance server in encrypted form, allowing the partition to resume its authentication state after a re-start.
 This is intended primarily to allow partitions to automatically re-start operation when the appliance returns from a power outage.
-Disallow Disable Activation data cannot be externally cached.
-Allow SO can configure the policy to enable the use of the High Availability login feature.
-This allows a partition in one appliance to High Availability N/A Disallow N/A act as a trusted remote authentication device for one or more partitions in remotely connected appliances.
-High Availability login is disallowed in Cavium K4.
-Multipurpose keys N/A Allow Enable Disable SO can configure the policy to enable the use of keys for more than one purpose, e.g., an RSA private key could be used for digital signature and for decryption.
+Disallow Х х Disable Activation data cannot be externally cached.
+High Availability Network replication Allow х Enable Disable SO can configure the policy to enable the use of the High Availability feature. enabled Disallow Х Disable High Availability cannot be enabled.
+Multipurpose keys N/A Allow х х Enable Disable SO can configure the policy to enable the use of keys for more than one purpose, e.g., an RSA private key could be used for digital signature and for decryption.
 Disallow Disable Keys can only be used for a single purpose.
-Change attributes N/A Allow Enable Disable SO can configure the policy to enable changing key attributes.
+Change attributes N/A Allow Х х Enable Disable SO can configure the policy to enable changing key attributes.
 Disallow Disable Key attributes cannot be changed.
-Operate without RSA blinding N/A Allow Enable Disable SO can configure the use of blinding mode for RSA operations.
+Operate without RSA blinding N/A Allow x x Enable Disable SO can configure the use of blinding mode for RSA operations.
 Blinding mode is used to defeat timing analysis attacks on RSA digital signature operations, but it also imposes a significant performance penalty on the signature operations.
 Disallow Disable Blinding mode is not used for RSA operations.
-Enable SO can configure the ability to sign with Signing with non-local keys N/A Allow Disable externally-generated private keys that have been imported into the partition.
-Disallow Disable Externally-generated private keys cannot be used for signature operations.
-Allow Enable SO can configure the ability to use raw Raw RSA operations N/A Allow Disable (no padding) format for RSA operations.
+Signing with non-local N/A Allow х х Enable Disable SO can configure the ability to sign with externally-generated private keys that have been imported into the partition. keys 1471 Disallow Disable Externally-generated private keys cannot be used for signature operations.
+Raw RSA operations N/A Allow х х Enable Disable SO can configure the ability to use raw (no padding) format for RSA operations.
 Disallow Disable Raw RSA cannot be used.
-Private key wrapping N/A Allow N/A Private keys cannot be wrapped and exported from the partition in a Cavium K4.
-Disallow 137.
+Private key wrapping N/A Allow С С Enable Disable SO can configure the ability to wrap private keys for export.
+Tivate key mapping 1471 Disallow С С Disable Private keys cannot be wrapped and exported from the partition.
+Private key N/A Allow х x Enable Disable SO can configure the ability to unwrap private keys and import them into the partition. unwrapping Disallow Disable Private keys cannot be unwrapped and imported into the partition.
+Secret key wrapping N/A Allow х х Enable Disable SO can configure the ability to wrap secret keys and export them from the partition.
+Disallow Disable Secret keys cannot be wrapped and exported from the partition.
+Secret key N/A Allow х х Enable Disable SO can configure the ability to unwrap secret keys and import them into the partition. unwrapping N/A Disallow Disable Secret keys cannot be unwrapped and imported into the partition.